chr1sbest/closebus/README.md

 The frontend is super simple and consists of a **MapView** and **RouteViews**.
 The interface is inspired by Uber and consists of a movable marker and clickable bus stops.

 The MapView does most of the heavy lifting in building out the initial page, geolocating, and finding nearby bus stops.
-When the MapView finds a bus stop, it instantiates a new **StopModel** and adds it to it's **StopCollection.** The StopModel then connects to the **/stop_id** endpoint to try to map the place_id with a stop_id.
+When the MapView finds a bus stop, it instantiates a new **StopModel** and adds it to it's **StopCollection.** The StopModel then fetches from the **/stop_id** endpoint to try to map the place_id with a stop_id.
 If successful, a bus stop marker is added onto the map.

 When a bus stop marker is clicked, a new RouteView is instantiated.
 The **RouteModel** attached to this view fetches from the **/departures** endpoint and then parses and attaches a rendered template to the infowindow above the marker.